 In comparison to some coaches who preach the importance of possession and attacking football, Setién’s desire for such an approach can appear almost cynical.
 “I like order,” he once said.
 “It is fundamental.
 Chess and football are similar, the pieces are connected to attack and defence.
 It is vital to dominate the centre of the board.”

-Still, he has professed his admiration for Johan Cruyff’s methods, and his Las Palmas side have undoubtedly been one of Europe’s most aesthetic since his arrival in the Canary Islands.
+Still, he has professed his admiration for Johan Cruyff’s methods, and his Las Palmas side – who he left in 2017 – were undoubtedly one of Europe’s most aesthetic since his arrival in the Canary Islands.
 Idealism is mixed with functionality, attacking fluidity with an almost mechanically manufactured efficiency.
 But that is Quique Setién, a man whose almost contradictory principles make him one of football’s most unique and intriguing coaches.

 Born in a working-class area of Santander in 1958, Setién grew up playing football on the street; a “small square” in his modest neighbourhood where he played almost constantly as a child with friends.
 His focus was on football, not education, often using his school’s courtyard as a place to hone his skills, not to study.
 His reluctance to learn in the conventional sense did not prove costly, however – instead, it was his inherent dedication to football that would see him break into his boyhood team, Racing Santander, as a teenager.